 Is this the right course for me?

 In this course, you will learn some of the advanced concepts in contemporary business practice – skills that will help you stand out from the crowd and succeed well into the future.
-Gain insight on how to overview the administrative functions of a busy office and how to manage workforce requirements for a happy and safe workforce.
+Gain skills on how to overview the administrative functions of a busy office and how to manage workforce requirements for a happy and safe workforce.
 You’ll also go a step further and learn to make your leadership more dynamic, by learning to plan ahead for change and growth.

 How does this course work?